-Am I covered if I purchase a travel policy after a known event (i.e. impending volcanic eruption in Bali)?
+Am I covered if I purchase a travel policy after a known event (i.e. riot in Hong Kong)?

 No. Any claim arising from circumstances known to you or in the public domain at the time of issue of this insurance or before you booked your trip (whichever is earlier), will not be covered.

 Can I purchase travel insurance if I am already overseas?

 No, you will need to purchase your travel insurance before setting off for your overseas trip from Singapore.

 I'm travelling in more than one country during my trip.
 Can I still get a policy?

 Yes, your policy covers you for all non-restricted countries within your travel zone.
 We have three travel zones:

 ASEAN which covers Brunei Darussalam, Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand and Vietnam.

 Asia covers ASEAN countries, Australia, Hong Kong, India, Japan, Macau, Maldives, Mongolia, Nepal, New Zealand, People's Republic of China, Taiwan, South Korea and Sri Lanka.